 For more information call 408-564-2435..
 Please join us!
-We are part of a network of families and Protestant homes, Church of God, in Northern California who keep Private and Public Duties, especially on the Christian Sabbath Day, some of us using the American prayer book as a guide.
+We are part of a network of families and Protestant homes, aka.
+Church of God, in Northern California who keep Private and Public Duties, especially on Sabbath Days, some of us using the American prayer book as a guide.

 Littlewood UE Chapel has occasional public services, mostly for Morning or Evening Prayer, at the Quakers’ Meeting House in San Jose, CA. In between these services, we meet weekly for the daily office, family prayer, spiritual songs, and catechetical study in Fremont.
 All friends and hearers are welcome, but as a courtesy please contact the Bartletts to RSVP.
 We'd love to have you!
 408-564-2435.

 Upcoming dates for 2019:

 Our Name: “Littlewood” was the name of the first continuing Anglican bishop in California– William Elliot Littlewood.
 Consecrated in 1971 by the Free Protestant Episcopal Church (FPEC), Bp.
 Littlewood founded the Anglican Episcopal Church of North America (AECNA) in 1972 that ranged the Pacific Coast with a half-dozen parishes.
 The AECNA eventually dispersed, some joining UECNA, others the DSW, as well as APA.
 Littlewood Chapel began May 30th 2014 as part of the UEC's Missionary District in the West.
 We hope to imitate W. E. Littlewood's far-reaching gospel-labors as well as the spirit of the 1897 Free Protestants.

 "Grant, we beseech thee, unto us thy servants, that with lively faith we may labor abundantly to make known to all men thy blessed gift of eternal life; through Jesus Christ our Lord.Amen."p.
 38, BCP